ranacenas/bestfriend/README.md

 Tip: Hide the folder so people won't see it.

 ### It is important to keep all the files all in one folder to ensure everything runs smoothly.
-If the .ini file or .bat file are not in the same folder as the python script or the .exe, it will not run correctly.
+If the pw.ini file or clearall.bat file are not in the same folder as the python script or the .exe, it will not run correctly.

 ## What if I forget my password?